dkulyk/pulsestaking/README.md

 ### Changes needed for the original Synthetix contract

-1. Remove all owner-related functionality:
+1. Removed all owner-related functionality:
     1. Pausing staking
     1. Changing staking period duration
     1. Recovery of arbitrary ERC20 tokens
     1. The concept of owner
-1. Possible other changes depend on how well the original Synthetix contract suits the client's needs.
 1. Upgraded used OpenZeppelin contract versions
 1. Started using Solidity version 0.8.19
 1. Removed the use of SafeMath (no longer needed with new Solidity)